 gplots: Various R Programming Tools for Plotting Data [Internet].
 Available from: https://cran.r-project.org/web/packages/gplots/index.html

 We thank the Dr. Janine Altmüller and Christian Becker (Cologne Center for Genomics) for sequencing the WGBS libraries and Dr. Laura Steenpaß for early access to the H1 and H9 WGBS data.
 We thank Klaus Redmann for excellent technical support in PI analyses of testicular samples.
 We thank Nicole Terwort for excellent technical support in processing of testicular tissues, and we thank Elisabeth Lahrmann for excellent technical support in performing the MiSeq.
 We thank Heidi Kersebom and Elke Kößer from the histology lab; Raphaele Kürten, Daniela Hanke, Jolanta Körber, Elena Plester, Sabine Strüwing from the andrology lab and Sabine Forsthoff for the excellent technical support.
 We thank Claudia Krallmann, MD (CeRA) for the excellent clinical support.
 We thank Frank Tüttelmann and Margot Wyrwoll for performing the exome sequencing of the cryptozoospermic patients and analysing the results.
 Patients were sequenced within the Male Reproductive Genomics (MERGE) study.

+Open Access funding enabled and organized by Projekt DEAL.
 This research was funded by the Deutsche Forschungsgemeinschaft (German Research Foundation, DFG) under the “DFG-KFO 326: Male Germ Cells: from Genes to Function” Clinical Research Unit (Grant Numbers HO 949/23-1 and NE 2190/3-1).